zdravkov/kendo-docs/api/web/editor.md

 ### tools.name `String`

 The mandatory name of the tool.
-The built-in tools are "bold", "italic", "underline", "strikethrough", "fontName", "fontSize", "foreColor", "backColor", "justifyLeft", "justifyCenter", "justifyRight", "justifyFull", "insertUnorderedList", "insertOrderedList", "indent", "outdent", "formatBlock", "createLink", "unlink", "insertImage", "insertHtml", "viewHtml".

 ### tools.tooltip `String`